More blowout profit from tech companies push S&P 500 higher

 Asian markets made mostly modest moves.
 Japan’s Nikkei 225 and Hong Kong’s Hang Seng indexes were virtually flat, and South Korea’s Kospi added 0.1%.
 Stocks in Shanghai fell 1.3%.

-Benchmark U.S. crude oil rose 0.2% to $43.43 per barrel.
-Brent crude, the international standard, ticked down 0.1% to $46.24.
+Benchmark U.S. crude oil was up 0.3% to $43.47 per barrel.
+Brent crude, the international standard, was little changed at $46.28 per barrel.
 Oil has been ticking higher as Hurricane Laura barrels toward the U.S. Gulf Coast, potentially putting energy production at risk.

-After jumping 8.7% in the last two days, wholesale gasoline for delivery in September slumped 3.7% to $1.34 per gallon.

 AP Business Writer Yuri Kageyama contributed.